ericsonga/APCSAReview/_sources/Unit3-If-Statements/magpie4.rst

 Activity 4: Responses that Transform Statements
 =================================================

+If your class has time, your teacher may have you do Activity 4 below.

 As stated previously, single keywords are interesting, but better chatbots look for groups of words.
-Statements like “I like cats,” “I like math class,” and “I like Spain” all have the form “I like something.”
+Statements like "I like cats", "I like math class", and "I like Spain" all have the form "I like something".
-The response could be “What do you like about something?”
+The response could be "What do you like about something?"
 This activity will respond to groupings of words.

 Try each of the following as the value for the ``statement`` in the main method and see what they print.
 Or you can try it on |repl.it version 4|.